 Mental Health - pre-existing disorders including anxiety and depression.

 Use your device's note-taking app or a piece of paper to identify your susceptibility to substance use disorder.
 Is there anything that makes you more susceptible?

-Working in the music industry often involves being subjected to pressures that increase the risk of developing a substance use disorder.
+Some situations can apply pressures that increase the risk of developing a substance use disorder.

 Expand the list to see examples of such pressures.
 It is likely you will have encountered some, or even all of them.